The Lesson of Maecenas

 Be that as it may, there is something to what Maecenas says in that judgment does often get in the way of knowledge, and I am going to apply Maecenas’ lesson to myself.

 I am suspicious of many moral judgments, especially political ones.
 Ayn Rand once said that discovering evil in another person is a painful experience for a moral person.
-But commentators such as Ann Coulter and Bill Maher do not find it painful; they clearly relish pointing their fingers at objects they believe to be evil.
+But commentators such as Ann Coulter and Bill Maher, as well as many thousands of people on Twitter, do not find it painful; they clearly relish pointing their fingers at objects they believe to be evil.
 Coulter imposes her outrage on the world; Maher imposes his smirk.
 Many religionists too seem to get a “high” from their moral wrath.
 Here Maecenas’ opinion is confirmed.

 I am suspicious even of my own moral judgments.
 For example, why do I care that someone has a tattoo?
 It really bothers me.
 It seems wrong and repellent to me.
 Yet the worst thing I can say about it is that such a person will outgrow it or think it ugly as they get older and it blurs.
 Perhaps my intuition is correct that something must be amiss with someone’s self-image if they would want to put a decal on their souls.
 But does that make him or her a terrible person?
 Clearly not.
 Perhaps the person with the tattoo may not and never will be a great-souled person, due to his slightly warped self-image.
-So what?
+That's pretty judgmental, but even if I'm right, so what?
 Almost nobody is a great-souled person although many people are still good, honorable and kind.

 The feeling that accompanies my judgment of such people is not pain over their perceived limitations.
 Rather, I feel irritation and defensiveness: “Why don’t you see the world my way instead your own?!”
 I feel helpless because “nobody listens to me” (not that I’ve even ever tried to have a conversation about tattoos with someone who has one).
 And I feel alienated because “I’m alone in an irrational world.”
 At the very least my reaction is very much out of proportion to the provocation.